-It appears it’s over for Mike Weir Wine in Niagara.
-The Beamsville winery that bears the PGA star’s name was listed on MLS through Colliers International Niagara today for $10.9 million.
+Mike Weir Wine in Niagara, . the Beamsville Bench winery that bears the PGA star’s name, is now listed for sale at $7.5 million, a substantial drop in price from when it was first listed on MLS through Colliers International Niagara at $10.9 million.

 It should be noted that the winery is still operating, and a buyer can acquire the brand, subject to further negotiations.
 So the Weir brand could continue, really up to a buyer if they want to carry on the name, and securing a new deal with Mike Weir for use of his name